Descentrada Escena

 We address social issues of great relevance in our context.

-We approach decentralized spaces.
+We work in decentralized spaces.

 Since 2024, Descentrada Escena has expanded by incorporating new lines of work.

-Past Projects
+Past Project

 It was a devising theatre project in the vein of autobiographical post-dramatic theatre.